A Quick Guide to Maximizing Your Microsoft 401k

 That should help you get started, but there’s much more to learn about this topic.
 Read on for advice on getting the most out of your Microsoft 401(k).

-One significant financial perk of working at Microsoft, is the matching funds they provide to employees investing in their 401(k).
-They offer a 50% match for every pre-tax or Roth dollar saved.
-This is essentially free money which is why you should take advantage of it to the maximum amount.
+This is essentially free money, so it’s worth taking advantage of it to the maximum amount.
 Note that Microsoft's match will always be a pre-tax contribution, regardless of whether you make pre-tax or Roth contributions as an employee.

-For example, let’s assume you put $20,000 into your retirement account.
-Microsoft will match the contribution at 50%, leaving you with an extra $10,000, and a total of $30,000.
+For example, let’s say you put $20,000 into your retirement account.
+Microsoft will match the contribution at 50% and add an extra $10,000 to your Microsoft 401(k).
+This means you’ll have a total of $30,000 added for the year.

-Consider the Roth 401(k)
+2. Consider the Roth 401(k)

-For the tax year 2022, you can contribute up to the elective deferral of $20,500 either pre-tax or Roth.
+For the tax year 2024, you can contribute up to the elective deferral of $23,000 either pre-tax or Roth.
 Contributing to Roth doesn’t cut down on your tax liability, but it may still be worth considering because Roth contributions offer tax-free withdrawals.

 Roth contributions also allow earnings to accumulate without associated taxes while sidestepping the income limits associated with Roth IRAs.
 That’s crucial to consider, especially since many Microsoft employees are getting phased out of Roth IRA contributions and the benefits associated with them.